kkirpa/kkirpa/README.md

 **I find patterns, build solutions, and chase impact through data.**

-Whether it’s mapping out crash risks across NYC or building ML tools to detect Alzheimer’s early, I live for that *"wait… we can solve this?"* moment.
-I'm obsessed with connecting the dots between raw data and real-world change — and learning something new every time I do it.
+I live for that *"wait… we can solve this?"* moment.
+I'm obsessed with connecting the dots between raw data and real-world change, AND learning something new every time I do it.

 ---